Chlorpheniramine and dextromethorphan

 How should I take chlorpheniramine and dextromethorphan?

-If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken chlorpheniramine and dextromethorphan within the past few days.
+If you need surgery or medical tests, tell your surgeon or doctor if you are currently using chlorpheniramine and dextromethorphan.

 What happens if I miss a dose?